 As mentioned above, do all of the prep work in advance of starting the roux.
 Once the roux is finished, it’s just a matter of combining most of the remaining ingredients, except for the shrimp, to simmer.
 For ease, I purchased a rotisserie chicken and shredded.
 I would do this again and again.
 Developing an amazing roux will create the best New Orleans Style Gumbo!

-I did remove the pot from the heat as I added in the green pepper, onions, celery, garlic and okra.
+Remove the pot from the heat.
+Add in the green pepper, onions, celery, garlic and okra.
 I only did this because I was concerned that I may have taken my roux too far.
-I did not…thank goodness.
+I did not.
+Thank goodness.
 See pic below!
 This is what yours should look like after you add the vegetables.
 The roux really thickens up at this stage.
-Be careful when adding the vegetables…the pot and roux are very hot, so you may experience a little “fizzing.”
-Again…do not worry…your vegetables are NOT burning…just the oil in the pot and water from the vegetables are “fighting” a bit.
+Be careful when adding the vegetables.
+The pot and roux are very hot, so you may experience a little “fizzing.”
+This is the “science experiment” mentioned above.
+Again, do not worry.
+The vegetables are NOT burning.
+It’s just the oil in the pot and water from the vegetables “fighting” a bit.

 Cook the vegetables in the roux for just a few minutes.
 Add the seafood stock, chicken stock and cayenne pepper.
 Season with kosher salt and pepper.
 Whisk to combine.
 Add in the bay leaves, andouille and shredded chicken.
 Bring to a boil.
 Turn heat down to a simmer and simmer for an hour.
 Stirring occasionally.
 Gumbo will thicken as it cooks.